JonathanYuan23/DMOJ-Solutions/README.md

 ## Navigation

-When looking for the solution to a specific problem, find the file in [Solutions](https://github.com/JonathanYuan900/DMOJ-Solutions/tree/main/Solutions) corresponding to its problem code (problem codes are found after the last '/' in the URL, e.g. https://dmoj.ca/problem/noi09p3 contains the problem code _noi09p3_).
+When looking for the solution to a specific problem, find the file in [Solutions](https://github.com/JonathanYuan900/DMOJ-Solutions/tree/main/Solutions) corresponding to its problem code (a problem code is found after the last '/' in the problem URL, e.g. https://dmoj.ca/problem/noi09p3 contains the problem code _noi09p3_).